vemonet/bgee_web/README.md

 ### 📃 Add a new markdown page

-To add a markdown page you will need to create a new route with a `.tsx`/`.jsx` file, import the `.md`, and define the metadata in the route file, e.g.:
+To add a markdown page you will need to create a new route in `src/routes/` with a `.tsx`/`.jsx` file, import the `.md`, and define the metadata in the route file, e.g.:

 ```tsx
 import { getMetadata } from '~/helpers/metadata';